nsharma73/coursera_pml/README.md

 # Project
 Coursera Project - Practical ML (Week 4 Assignment)

-Please use the markdown and html files to see the code and associated comments.
+Please use the markdown and PDF files to see the code and associated comments.

 The pred.csv file includes the output of final model, which is a GBM